-The Center of Excellence in Sustainable Manufacturing is headquartered in Sustainability Hall, the 84,000-square-foot home of the Golisano Institute for Sustainability.
+The Center of Excellence in Advanced & Sustainable Manufacturing is headquartered in Sustainability Hall, the 84,000-square-foot home of the Golisano Institute for Sustainability.
 Sustainability Hall, a world-class Living Laboratory for Sustainability has been certified Leadership in Energy and Environmental Design (LEED®) Platinum by the U.S. Green Building Council – the highest standard that can be achieved in the rating system.

 GIS Labs and Testbeds